NEW INDIGENOUS WRITING FROM AOTEAROA AND THE MOANA

-Tupuranga is a new journal of indigenous writing that aims to publish, advocate for and support Indigenous and POC writers from within Aotearoa or that write with relevance to Aotearoa.
+Tupuranga is a new journal of indigenous writing that aims to publish, advocate for and support Indigenous and POC writers from within the Moana or that write with relevance to it.

 This online space is for voices who are not always heard, or listened to.
-Submissions are open to all Indigenous writers of Aotearoa and the diaspora.
+Submissions are open to all Indigenous writers of the Moana and the diaspora.
 We prioritise voices of Aotearoa's tangata whenua.

 We acknowledge that Aotearoa belongs to it's tangata whenua, who are the rightful guardians of its land, air and sea.
 We acknowledge the trauma of colonisation, that has resulted in generations of cultural dislocation and displacement, loss of language, and rights for many Māori.
 We acknowledge that we inhabit stolen land, and endeavour to uphold Māori sovereignty as best as we can.